 The Dietetic Internship Director will prepare verification statements for all graduates who have successfully completed the program and met all program requirements.
+Electronic verification statements will be issued via email and an original statement will be maintained in the academic department indefinitely.
 The director initiates the application and verification for registration with the Commission on Dietetic Registration, but it is the graduate's responsibility to accurately complete the remaining paperwork with Pearson V.U.E. and schedule the examination.
 Internship requirements include all of the following:

 - Score of 3 (on a 5-point scale) or greater for all competencies and overall rotation final grade

 - Completion of exit interview and exit survey

 - Completion of N.S.D.
 515, N.S.D.
 650, N.S.D.
 680, and N.S.D.
 635